 - Inception: The goal is to establish a business case for the system.
 We should identify all the external entities that will interact with the system, and define these interactions.
 Then, uses this information to assess the contribution that the system makes to the business.
-If the contribution is minor, then the project may be cancelled.
+If the contribution is minor, then the project may be canceled.

 - Elaboration: We develop an understanding of the problem domain and architecture framework, develop the project plan, and identify risks.

-- Construction: Incrementally fills-in the architecture with production-ready code produced from analysis, design, implementation, and testing of the requirements.
+- Construction: Incrementally fills in the architecture with production-ready code produced from analysis, design, implementation, and testing of the requirements.
 The components of the system are dependent on each other and they’re developed in parallel and integrated during this phase.
 On the completion of this phase, you should have a complete working software.